rgandsam/magento-1.x-cert/Magento.md

 There are two main configuration file types in Magento: the `Namespace_Modulename.xml` configuration files in the app/etc/modules directory, and the configuration files in the Namespace/Modulename/etc/ directory.
 The `Namespace_Modulename.xml` file registers the module with some rudimentary config (codePool, dependencies).

 Inside the Namespace/Modulename/etc directory, things are a little more complicated.
 The config.xml file contains module-level configuration, such as blocks, helpers, and events.
-It is loaded first.

-######
+It is loaded in every request.
+There can also be an adminhtml.xml file, which specifies configuration for the admin application.
+It is loaded after the config.xml in requests dealing with the admin store.
+There is an system.xml file, which configures the interface for the system config application.
+It is loaded when system config is being initialized.
+There are also several others: install.xml, wsi.xml, wsdi.xml, api2.xml, compilation.xml, api.xml, jstranslator.xml and widget.xml.
+They are used and loaded for various tasks in the system.

+######What does "Magento loads modules" mean?

+Magento loads modules by getting the module declaration files out of app/etc/modules.

+######In which order are Magento modules loaded?

+Magento modules are loaded in the following order:

+- Modules in the Mage_All.xml declaration file
+- Modules with the Mage_ prefix (i.e., namespace)
+- Then custom modules are loaded

+######Which core class loads modules?

+Mage_Core_Model_Config->_loadDeclaredModules

+######What are the consequences of one module depending on another module?

+If one module is dependent on another, the dependency module is loaded before the dependent module.

+######During the initialization of Magento, when are modules loaded in?

+Modules are loaded in after the basic configuration is initialized and the application parameters are registered.

+######Why is the load order important?

+Load order is important because configuration is set on a first-in basis.
+First time it is set, it is not overwritten by other configs.

+######What is the difference regarding module loading between Mage::run() and Mage::app()?